 Infiltra(i)tors: Enemies of the Jewish People

-“This is an important day today” announced PM Netanyahu in an unusual and urgent press release he has called for on Passover 2/4/2018 together with his minister of interior, the head of the national security committee, the head of the immigration and population department and the future authority of rehabilitating south Tel Aviv.
-He declared: “Only 8 years ago our border with Africa was completely breached.
-Within one decade we would have had 1.000.000 people.
-Against this grave danger I decided to build a fence”.
-He goes on to report this decision was his, against great objections, and that now, that the fence is erected, only 60.000 people compared with one million have come to Israel, 20.000 or so of whom were already deported so there are about 35.000 people left in Israel.
-His big breakthrough, the PM revealed, was to reach an agreement with a third country to deport them even without their consent out of Israel.
-When the third country – Ruanda, as it was later known – submitted to international pressure and declined from agreeing to take the Africans from Israel, the PM has ordered a swift negotiation with the UN authority of refugees, UNHCR, which he brings today to the table.
-Netanyahu concludes: “I understand the expectation was, as was also mine, that we could deport all of them to the third country.
-Once this is not possible, we do the best thing possible yet: an unprecedented agreement, also with a great budgetary and organizational effort, to get the people out, to scatter those who stay and to rehabilitate south Tel-Aviv”.
-In effect – 16.250 people would be taken out of the country by the UN to democratic countries in the West, and the same number would retain a status of temporary residency in Israel for 5 years.
+“This is an important day today,” announced Prime Minister Netanyahu at an unusual and urgent press conference he convened on April 2, 2018.
+Standing alongside his minister of interior, the head of the National Security Council and the director-general of the Population and Immigration Authority, Netanyahu declared: “Only eight years ago our border with Africa was completely breached.
+Within one decade, we would have had one million people.
+Against this grave danger, I decided to build a fence.”
+He noted that he had made this decision in the face of strong objections.
+Since the fence was erected, he boasted, only 60,000 people had illegally entered Israel and some 20,000 of these “infiltrators” had already been deported.
+His big breakthrough, the prime minister recounted, was to reach an agreement with a third country to deport the illegal immigrants, even without their consent.
+When the third country – Rwanda, as it was later revealed – succumbed to international pressure and refused to accept Africans deportees from Israel, he negotiated with the UN Refugee Agency (UNHCR) to reach an agreement that he is announcing today, the prime minister explained.
+Netanyahu concluded: “I understand the expectation was, as was also mine, that we could deport all of them to the third country.
+Since this is not possible, we will do the best thing possible: an unprecedented agreement, also with a great budgetary and organizational effort, to get the people out, to scatter those who stay and to rehabilitate south Tel Aviv.”
+The plan called for the UN to remove 16,250 people from Israel and relocate them in democratic countries in the West; a similar number would receive temporary residency status in Israel for five years.